 These are some types of accidents that commonly occur involving large commercial trucks:

-- Jackknife accidents, usually caused by a semi truck driver abruptly applying the axel brake.
+Jackknife accidents are usually caused by a semi-truck driver abruptly applying the axle brake.
 The trailer keeps going forward, causing the rig to buckle at a sharp angle with the cab.

-- Oil spills, causing the pavement to become slippery and dangerous, as well as polluting the environment and creating a danger of fire.
+Oil spills, cause the pavement to become slippery and dangerous, as well as pollute the environment and create a danger of fire.

-- Underride accidents, often caused by sudden braking of the truck when a car is behind it, causing the car to go under the truck, which often takes the entire top off of the car.
+Underride accidents are often caused by sudden braking of the truck when a car is behind it, causing a car accident as the car goes under the truck, which often takes the entire top off of the car.
 Underrides are often fatal to the car’s driver and passengers and can be prevented by equipping the truck with an underride guard.